 The report also must include the water's source, the contaminants found in the water,

-and how consumers can get involved in protecting drinking water.
-This is called a
+and how consumers can take part in protecting drinking water.
+This is called a Consumer

 The EPA has standards for more than 80 contaminants that may occur in drinking water

 and pose a risk to human health.
 These are what the EPA standards cover:

 Microbes (bacteria, parasites, viruses).
 The EPA watches disease-causing microbes.
 Other microbes the EPA tests for are not